 The type of loan also affects the amount of money you receive.
-HECM amounts are limited by the appraised value of the property and capped by the FHA mortgage limit of $970,800.
+HECM amounts are limited by the appraised value of the property.
+As of January 2023, according to the American Advisors' Group (AAG), the FHA mortgage limit cap was raised to $1,089,300.

 Single-purpose reverse mortgage amounts are usually smaller, as you are only tapping into your home equity for a specific purpose.

 Proprietary reverse mortgages can give you the most money, as it’s up to the lender.
 This type of mortgage can even allow homeowners to borrow more of their equity or include homes that exceed the FHA limit.
 But these types of reverse mortgages tend to come with higher interest rates.

 What can you use a reverse mortgage for?

 Depending on the type of reverse mortgage you qualify for, it’s really up to you how you want to use the money.